 CUP’s core staff supports the organization from day to day, but CUP projects are designed and implemented by teams of artists, designers, educators, activists, and researchers.

 Christine is the Executive Director of CUP.
-She has over ten years of experience in community design.
+She has over fifteen years of experience in community design.
 Prior to joining CUP, she was Assistant Director of the Gulf Coast Community Design Studio in Biloxi, Mississippi, where she provided architectural design and city planning services to low-income communities recovering from Hurricane Katrina.
+In 2012, she was identified as one of the “Public Interest Design 100.”
 She holds Masters in Architecture and in City Planning from MIT, and a Bachelor of Arts from Brown University.

 She’s been a CUP fan since 2001, and a staff member since 2009.close

-is passionate about using infographics and data visualization as a tool for community engagement and education, which makes interning at CUP an exciting opportunity.
-He is currently a Master’s Candidate in the City and Regional Planning program at Pratt Institute.
-Prior to Pratt, Oscar received a B.A. in Sociology and Latin American Studies from the University of British Columbia in Vancouver, Canada.
-Originally from Tegucigalpa, Honduras, Oscar moved to Washington, D.C. at a young age.
-He is fluent in English, Spanish and French and can give pretty good directions in Portuguese.close
+Oscar is a Program Coordinator at CUP.
+He is a graduate of the City and Regional Planning Master’s Program at Pratt Institute with a concentration on Community Development.
+While completing his studies at Pratt, Oscar worked and interned in various local community organizations and groups, including CUP, on issues dealing with planning, design, and community education and engagement.
+Previously, he received a B.A. in Sociology and Latin American Studies from the University of British Columbia in Vancouver, Canada.
+Originally from Tegucigalpa, Honduras, he moved to Washington, D.C. at a young age.
+He is fluent in English, Spanish, and French and can give pretty good directions in Portuguese.close

-Mark Torrey is CUP’s Program Manager for the Community Education programs: Making Policy Public and the Envisioning Development Toolkits.
-Previously he spent a good long while working as an Information Technology Specialist at the Harvard Graduate School of Design but then decided to firm up his understanding of the built environment by getting a Masters in City and Regional Planning from Cornell University.
-While at Cornell he completed a number of internships and projects focused on GIS and urban design including work for the Gulf Coast Community Design Studio and the Cornell Cooperative Extension.
-He wears his pants in the Highwater fashion, which most of the CUP staff find to be ridiculous, but he likes that it keeps his pants from getting caught in his bike chain.close
+Mark Torrey is a Community Education Program Manager for CUP, working on Making Policy Public and the Envisioning Development Toolkits.
+Previously he spent a good long while working as an Information Technology Specialist (computer guy) at the Harvard Graduate School of Design, but then decided to firm up his understanding of cities by getting a Masters in City and Regional Planning from Cornell University.
+He wears his pants in the Highwater fashion, which most of the CUP staff find to be ridiculous, but it keeps his pants from getting caught in the bike chain.